 How Much Training Do You Need for Kilimanjaro?

 There’s no definitive answer, but many people train for 2-6 months before trekking Kilimanjaro.

-We trained for two solid months since here in Austria we have more choice for different trekking ground, including steep hills and hours-long circuits with varying elevations.
+We trained for two solid months here in Austria since we have more choices for different trekking grounds, including steep hills and hours-long circuits with varying elevations.
 If you are in the UK, consider a long weekend of training somewhere like the Lake District, with its pick of challenging but accessible mountain hikes.

 We also gave up alcohol for six weeks before starting the Kili trek, although this is not essential.
 It was a personal choice to be in the best shape possible.

 The trek training period is also the prime time to break in new hiking boots and test your gear, including waterproof layers, thermal layers and the weight of carrying water via hydration backpacks.